-Close contact exposures who are fully-vaccinated do not have to quarantine as long as they are asymptomatic.
-According to CDPH January 12, 2022 school guidance: GroupTracing Approach to Students Exposed to COVID-19 in a K-12 Setting, all students regardless of COVID-19 vaccine status should receive COVID-19 testing at least five days after exposure. (see number 2:
+Regardless of COVID-19 vaccine status, close contact exposures do not have to quarantine as long as they are asymptomatic.
+According to CDPH January 12, 2022 school guidance: Group-Tracing Approach to Students Exposed to COVID-19 in a K-12 Schools, all students regardless of COVID-19 vaccine status should receive COVID-19 testing at least five days after exposure. (see number 2: Recommendations for students exposed to someone with COVID-19 in a K-12 school).

-Recommendations for students exposed to someone with COVID-19 in a K-12 school).
-If there is a question on whether or not a fully-vaccinated close contact will develop symptoms after close contact exposure, some close contact individuals elect to remain home (or keep their close contact child(ren) at home) for a day or so in case they develop symptoms, but this is not required as per CDPH guidelines as long as the close contact is fully-vaccinated and asymptomatic.
+If there is a question on whether or not a close contact will develop symptoms after exposure, some close contact individuals elect to remain home (or keep their close contact child(ren) at home) for a day or so in case they develop symptoms, but this is not required as per CDPH guidelines as long as the close contact is asymptomatic.